Looking to change up your coffee routine and try something new? Then you should consider the AeroPress and French press coffee makers.

 What is the difference between a Moka pot and these two brewing methods?

-When comparing Moka pot vs French press vs AeroPress coffee machines, you’ll quickly see that a Moka pot is unlike these two manual brewing methods.
+When comparing Moka pot vs French press vs AeroPress coffee machines, you’ll quickly see that a Moka pot is unlike these two brewing devices.
 A Moka pot is a stovetop or electric coffee maker that brews coffee by passing boiling water pressurized by steam through ground coffee.

 Although it uses pressure, just like the AeroPress, a Moka pot brews coffee directly on the stovetop.